forgoroe/Word-counter/README.md

-# wordCounter
+#Word counter
-Working on word counting and data visualization
+Working on word counting and simple data visualization